itsross

 02

-Okta, Entra, AD, SSO/MFA, zero-trust.
-Who gets in, and what breaks if it's wrong.
+Okta, Entra, AD, SSO/MFA, zero-trust — and the fleets underneath.
+Who gets in, what runs on their machines, and what breaks if it's wrong.

 03